 Sick and Tired

-My typical client is a woman who is a master juggler: work, kids, pets, friends, partner, aging parents, shopping, cooking, cleaning, and now, homeschooling and boomerang children.
+My typical client is a woman who is a master juggler: work, kids, pets, friends, partner, aging parents, shopping, cooking, cleaning, planning, and now, homeschooling and boomerang children.
 It’s a wonder she can keep all the balls in the air.
-She doesn’t get enough rest, is bone-tired… and yet she can’t sleep at night.
+She doesn’t get enough rest, is bone-tired, and yet she can’t sleep at night.

-She has trouble saying no — who’s going to make everything happen?
-It also happens that this woman has an autoimmune condition or two, typically Hashimoto’s thyroiditis, IBS, RA, lupus and/or MS. By the time she comes to me, some balls have started to drop and she is sick and tired of being sick and tired.
+She has trouble saying NO — who’s going to make everything happen?
+It also happens that this woman has an autoimmune condition or two, typically Hashimoto’s thyroiditis, IBS, RA, lupus, and/or MS. By the time she comes to me, some balls have started to drop and she is sick and tired of being sick and tired.
 She is finally ready to do something about her health but where to start?

 So what’s the problem?
 Is it her diet?
 Toxin overload?
 Hidden infections?
 Too much stress?
 The answer is likely “All of the above”.
 Each issue must be addressed, but often this client first needs me to give her permission to take care of herself before taking care of other responsibilities.